 2023 Regent's Place Plaza looking East Euston Centre Redevelopment Redevelopment of the Euston Centre began in the late 1980s when it was renamed Regent's Place - No. 338 Euston Road was retained and has been reclad, but only the Euston Tower now remains in its original form from the post-war redevelopment.
 The other buildings have been replaced as part of British Land's Regents Place mixed-use development, with new office, residential and mixed-use buildings and pedestrian plazas.
 Notable architects that have assisted in transforming the area include Terry Farrell, Sheppard Robson and Arup Associates, amongst others.
 2.6 Conservation & Heritage Regent's Place is surrounded by a number of Conservation Areas within a 500m radius.
 Views from key locations surrounding the site have been considered as part of the evolution of the final design, Bloomsbury, Fitzroy Square and Regents Park Conservation Areas An application for a Certificate of Immunity from listing was submitted under the Planning (Listed Buildings and Conservation Areas) Act 1990 (as amended) on 21 July 2023 in relation to Euston Tower.
-At the time of writing the decision is awaited.
+A Certificate of Immunity was granted in July 2024 and is valid for five years.
 Listed Buildings & Parks To the west of Regent's Place is John Nash's Regent's Park scheme: the park itself and its surrounding streets of stucco terraces.
 The landscape of Regent's Park is Grade I listed as a Registered Park and Garden of Special Historic Interest.
 The contemporary early 19th century terraces are largely Grade I listed.
 Together they form an important and visually striking group.
 To the south of Euston Road, much of the townscape is characterised by late 18th and early 19th century speculative residential development, representative of the growth of urban London northwards.
 Fitzroy Square, comprising Grade I and Grade II\ listed buildings lies close to the south of the site.
 To the south-east is the extensive Bloomsbury Conservation Area, with its regular grid of listed residential streets and garden squares and larger scale institutional buildings closer to Euston Road such as the Grade I listed buildings of University Collage London.
 The townscape of the Georgian era extends north of Euston Road in more modest form, along North Gower Street and Drummond Street between Hampstead Road and Euston Station.
 Although Euston Road itself has a very mixed townscape character, several listed buildings punctuate the route including the St Pancras New Church to the east and the Holy Trinity Church designed by John Soane to the west of Regent's Place, both Grade I listed.
+Grade I listed Grade II\ listed Grade II listed Grade II\ listed Grade II listed Registered Park and Garden